Amd-Khalid/Application-Security-Testing-DVWA/README.md

 Explanation of why it worked: The backend PHP code still dynamically concatenates the cookie value into the SQL query `WHERE user_id = '$id' LIMIT 1` without proper logic sanitization.
 By using browser developer tools to manually overwrite the `id` cookie with classic logic payloads (`1' AND 1=1 #`), an attacker can force the backend database to evaluate the appended boolean conditions, inferring the results upon page refresh.

+Explanation of why the Medium level payload failed: The Medium payload relied on DOM manipulation of the POST request.
+The High level completely removes the injection vector from the GET/POST parameters and instead tracks the target id strictly through a background browser cookie.

 ## 9. Weak Session IDs